platers/obsidian-linter/docs/rules.md

 Alias: `yaml-title`

 Inserts the title of the file into the YAML frontmatter.
-Gets the title from the first H1 or filename.
+Gets the title from the first H1 or filename if there is no H1.

 Options:
 - Title Key: Which YAML key to use for title